medic/cht-docs/content/en/apps/tutorials/local-setup.md

 ## Brief Overview of Key Concepts

 *CHT Core Framework* The Core Framework makes it faster to build full-featured, scalable digital health apps by providing a foundation developers can build on.
-These apps can support most languages, are offline-first, and work on basic phones (via SMS), smartphones, tablets, and computers.
+These apps can support most languages, are [Offline-First]({{< ref "core/overview/offline-first" >}}), and work on basic phones (via SMS), smartphones, tablets, and computers.

 *CHT Project Configurer* a.k.a ***cht-conf*** is command-line interface tool to manage and configure CHT apps.

 *Docker* is a tool designed to make it easier to create, deploy, and run applications by using containers.

 *Containers* allow a developer to package up an application with all of the parts it needs, such as libraries and other dependencies, and deploy it as one package.